simonw/datasette-car-2019/README.md

 ### Geographic data

-You should have a file called `City_Facilities.csv`.
-This is a CSV file of facilities managed by the city of San Francisco, downloaded from the San Francisco open data portal at https://data.sfgov.org/City-Infrastructure/City-Facilities/nc68-ngbr
+There is a CSV file of facilities managed by the city of San Francisco, available from the San Francisco open data portal at https://data.sfgov.org/City-Infrastructure/City-Facilities/nc68-ngbr

 We can use this data to demonstrate Datasette's plugins functionality.
-The plugin we are going to use is called `datasette-cluster-map`, and it should already have been installed.
+The plugin we are going to use is called `datasette-cluster-map`.
+You can install ot like this:

+    $ pip install datasette-cluster-map

 You can see what plugins are installed using the `datasette plugins` command:

     $ datasette plugins
     [